sawyerf/youtube-sm/README.md

---af   [file]          Append a file with list of channel or a playlist in sub.swy --ax   [file]          Append a xml file in sub.swy --html                 Recover yours subs in the common page web (more videos) --ultra-html           Recover all the videos of a channel but take lot of time --output [file]        Choose the name of the output file --cat                  View your subscriptions
+--af   [file]          Append a file with list of channel or a playlist in sub.swy --ax   [file]          Append a xml file in sub.swy --html                 Recover yours subs in the common page web (more videos) --ultra-html           Recover all the videos with the common page and the button 'load more' --output [file]        Choose the name of the output file --cat                  View your subscriptions
 --css                  Import the css files